-- Talented and motivated employees are essential to building a sustainable future for RBC.
-The Group offers compensation that is competitive within the markets where we operate and compete for talent; and - Compensation programs reward employees for high performance and their potential for future contribution.
+- Talented and engaged employees are essential to creating value for our clients and to building a sustainable future for RBC.
+We offer compensation that is competitive within the markets where we operate and compete for talent; and - Compensation programs reward employees for high performance and their potential for future contribution s.